 Outfits are to be collected on the day of your ceremony or alternatively posted out to you if you have arranged a longer hire period.
 The award ceremonies are busy events, so we advise that you arrive with plenty of time to collect your gown.

-Once you have completed your registration at the ICC on the day of your ceremony, you will be directed to the Hall where you can collect your gown.
-Please keep checking the Gowning and Photography page for most up-to-date details.
+Once you have completed your registration at the ICC on the day of your ceremony, you will be directed to Hall 4 where you can collect your gown.
+Please keep checking the Gowning and photography page for the most up-to-date details.

 How will I know how to wear the outfit?